 2000 Toyota Prius Mk1 review: Retro Road Test

-The Toyota Prius is 26 years old in 2023.
-Now into its fifth generation, it has become the embodiment of the affordable hybrid car, and helped Toyota sell more than 15 million petrol-electric cars to-date.
+The Toyota Prius is 27 years old in 2025.
+Now into its fifth generation, it has become the embodiment of the affordable hybrid car.
+Who hasn’t either driven or been a passenger in a Prius?

 A trailblazer when it first appeared in December 1997, the Prius was the first mass-produced hybrid, and is now one of Toyota’s most famous models.